GSSSAMBA/GSSSAMBA/README.md

 ## Acknowledgments
-Ce fichier readme est largement inspiré de celui de Thomas Guibert !
+This profile readme is greatly inspired by Nicolas Brondin-Bernard's one !